The Bankrate promise

 “Where you would have more clout, if you have a 401(k) plan or if you’re a public employee, then you can go to your employer and say, ‘Hey, I noticed that this fund is voting this way — can we ask them to change?’” he says.

 As shareholders of common stock in publicly traded companies, investors have a right and a responsibility to pay attention to how the company is run and suggest ways it could be better.
-That can lead to better returns for everyone.
+Take time to read a company’s proxy statement and consider whether proposals are in the best interest of stakeholders.
+That can help lead to better investment returns for everyone.